actions/stale/README.md

 ### Contributing

-Do you wish to contribute?
+We welcome contributions!
-Have a look at the [contributing](CONTRIBUTING.md) file before helping us.
+Please read the [contributing](CONTRIBUTING.md) file before starting your work.